iamhemanthm/iamhemanthm.github.io/content/about.md

 ## Privacy

 This site does not collect any data.
-This is a compltetly staticly hosted site on github pages with Katex, Mermaid, Utterances, FuseJS.
+This is a 100% staticly hosted site on github pages with Katex, Mermaid, Utterances, FuseJS.

 ## Contact Me